A leading international authority on the automobile, its industry, its culture and its history

 Click here to link to my Amazon Author Page

-My several awards number the 2008 BCA Feature Writer of the Year, the 2008 Montagu of Beaulieu Trophy, and 2005 Jeep Consumer Journalist of the Year.
-I was twice winner of Jet Media Excellence Awards in 1995 and ’96.
+My several awards number the 2018 Pemberton Trophy, 2008 BCA Feature Writer of the Year, 2008 Montagu of Beaulieu Trophy, and 2005 Jeep Consumer Journalist of the Year.
+I won the Jet Media Excellence Award in 1995 and ’96.

-My books include My Dad Had One Of Those, written with former Top Gear script editor Richard Porter, which at over 180,000 sales is among the biggest-selling UK car books of all time.
+My books include My Dad Had One Of Those, written with former Top Gear script editor Richard Porter, which at nearly 190,000 sales is among the biggest-selling UK car books of all time.

 My title Chapman’s Car Compendium is a unique and surprising collection of motoring facts.